LispEngineer/EthernetRepeater/README.md

 ## Known Bugs

+* Sometimes I have to send the request a few times to get it to respond differently

 ### Fixed Bugs

 * Read data seems to give bits 14:0 in positions 15:1 and always 1 in position [0].